ToshioCP/Gtk4-tutorial/gfm/sec4.md

 Look at the line 17 to 19.
 First, it creates a GtkButton instance `btn` with a label "Click me".
 Then, adds the button to the window `win` as a child.
-Finally, connects a "clicked" signal of the button to the handler `click_cb`.
+Finally, connects the "clicked" signal of the button to the handler `click_cb`.
 So, if `btn` is clicked, the function `click_cb` is invoked.
 The suffix "cb" means "call back".